Profile picture

 I am currently a PhD Student in Michael T. Schaub’s Group at RWTH Aachen University.

 In my free time, I am active in the german-language debating scene, more specifically, the debating club Aachen.
+Recently, I organized the Western German Debating Championship (WDM 2024).

 Publications